UnUniFi/moderators/qa.md

 A. PolygonScan also helps you. https://polygonscan.com/

-## Q. I submitted NFT form but I haven't gotten any.
+## Q. I submitted the NFT form but I haven't gotten any.
 Why?

 A. Here's the list of the ppl who couldn't receive NFT.Check your name please.